This article will talk about some simple strategies in order to outrank your competitors in a Local Search.

 Positive reviews are a major factor in your local ranking, and you should be confident in asking for them.
 Many businesses employ a small card to hand to their customers or send emails within 48 hours of their visit or touchpoint.
 Some business owners lack confidence in this approach as it can open the door to negative feedback.

 That’s ok!
 This gives you a chance to start a conversation with that customer and show that you care.
 This also helps you promote your business.
 (Pro tip: Keep your responses positive and light, anything further should be directed to a non-media channel, ie: email or phone call).
 And always remember, this is a game of statistics.
 The more reviews you receive, the less impact a negative review will have.
 Hey, you may also turn that negative review into a super-positive one with a little effort!

 Social Media has become an influential aspect of all marketing campaigns.
 This is a way for you to connect with and interact with your future and current customers.
 This is also an avenue for you to really shine when it comes to Local SEO.
 If you are not already utilizing one of the many social media platforms, I would recommend you jump in.

 Competition is and will always be out there.
-Your competitors are becoming more and more savvy to the new age of marketing.
+Your competitors are becoming more and more savvy in the new age of marketing.
 Are you doing enough to keep up?
 Are you seeing your new customer numbers dwindle?
 Explore the areas discussed here to get the ball rolling.
 All efforts are worthwhile if you are currently in the dark.
-For a more robust strategy, shoot us a message, we are happy to help.
+For a more robust strategy, shoot us a message.
+We are happy to help.